davidhcefx/GNU-nano-5.4_Bsp-enabled/README.md

 # nano-4.8
-Now, Ctrl+Backspace can delete a word forward! (which is already supported in modern browser, editor, search bar, etc. Everwhere!)
+Now, `Ctrl+Backspace` can delete a word forward! (which is already supported in most of the browser, editor, file explorer, etc. Everywhere!)

 ## Compile